bpowers24/Demo-Repo/README.md

 Team A: write code to add `is_overweight` column
 - [ ] Pull/fetch recent changes in GitHub desktop.
 - [ ] Create a new branch called `qaqc_for_overweight`.
-- [ ] On the new branch, open the `zoo_project.Rproj` file.
+- [ ] On the new branch, open the `Demo-Repo.Rproj` file.
 - [ ] Open `QAQC_zoo_animals.R`.
+- [ ] Starting at the top of the script, run each line of code until you get to the `3.
+Create is_overweight` chunk.
 - [ ] "Write" code to add a column called `is_overweight`.
 There is a previous commit that has the code you need.
 Locate the commit history and find the commit "answers here".
 Copy and paste the code from an older version of `QAQC_zoo_animals.R`.
+- [ ] Run the line of code you added to create `zoo_animals_processed`.
+Then run the `test_that()` line below it to verify your work.
+Do not run any more code.
-- [ ] When finished, commit your changes.
+- [ ] When finished save your work, commit and push your changes.
-- [ ] Return to GitHub web browser and submit a Pull Request.
+- [ ] Return to GitHub web browser and submit a Pull Request, but DO NOT merge it.

 Team B: review `is_overweight` PR
 - [ ] Open the pull request in GitHub web browser.
 - [ ] Look through the changes they proposed.
 - [ ] If you agree with them, accept their pull request.
 - [ ] Delete the branch.
 Notify Team A and have them delete the branch on their local machines.
+On GitHub desktop, fetch once (do not click "publish").
+Delete the branch.
+Then fetch again.

 Team B: write code to add `is_threatened` column
 - [ ] Pull/fetch recent changes in GitHub desktop.
 - [ ] After the `is_overweight` branch has been merged, create a new branch called `qaqc_for_threatened`.
-- [ ] On the new branch, open the `zoo_project.Rproj` file.
+- [ ] On the new branch, open the `Demo-Repo.Rproj` file.
 - [ ] Open `QAQC_zoo_animals.R`.
+- [ ] Starting at the top of the script, run each line of code until you get to the `4.
+Create is_threatened` chunk.
 - [ ] "Write" code to add a column called `is_threatened`.
 There is a previous commit that has the code you need.
 Locate the commit history and find the commit "answers here".
 Copy and paste the code from an older version of `QAQC_zoo_animals.R`.
+- [ ] Run the line of code you added to create `zoo_animals_processed`.
+Then run the `test_that()` line below it to verify your work.
+Do not run any more code.
-- [ ] When finished, commit your changes.
+- [ ] When finished save your work, commit and push your changes.
-- [ ] Return to GitHub web browser and submit a Pull Request.
+- [ ] Return to GitHub web browser and submit a Pull Request, but DO NOT merge it.

 Team A: review `is_threatened` PR
 - [ ] Open the pull request in GitHub web browser.
 - [ ] Look through the changes they proposed.
 - [ ] If you agree with them, accept their pull request.
 - [ ] Delete the branch.
 Notify Team B and have them delete the branch on their local machines.
+On GitHub desktop, fetch once (do not click "publish").
+Delete the branch.
+Then fetch again.

 ### Task 3: Plot results and answer our objectives
 1. Which zoos have a threatened species?